 - 8 hour day-one 30 minute uncompensated lunch and one 15 minute break

 - 6 hour day-30 minute uncompensated lunch

 - 5 hour day-one 15 minute break

 - 4 hours or less-no break or lunch

-All students must document daily their 15 minute break.
-Students who fail to do so will be subject to disciplinary action.
 Break times must be approved by the CP.
 Students must take their lunch break as assigned.
 Students may not forfeit lunch or breaks to make up time.